leopoldcambier/tasktorrent/README.md

 ```
 See for example [MPI_Init_thread](https://www.open-mpi.org/doc/v4.0/man3/MPI_Init_thread.3.php) for some documentation on this point.

+### Shared memory, MPI or UPC++

+TaskTorrent can be built with three configurations:
+- Shared memory.
+This means no MPI or UPC++.
+To do so, the user should define `TTOR_SHARED` before TaskTorrent is built.
+Usually, this means adding `-DTTOR_SHARED` to your compiler flags.
+- MPI.
+This is the most classical one.
+MPI is used for communications.
+The user should then define `TTOR_MPI` and use `mpicxx` (or equivalent) to compile TaskTorrent
+- UPC++.
+This uses UPC++ (and, under the hood, Gasnet) for communications.
+The user should then define `TTOR_UPCXX` and use `upcxx` to compile TaskTorrent.

 ### Building and running

 To build this example, you will need
 - A [C++14 compiler](https://en.cppreference.com/w/cpp) ([C++ compiler support](https://en.cppreference.com/w/cpp/compiler_support)).
 - An [MPI](https://www.mpi-forum.org/) implementation (see the [MPI Forum](https://www.mpi-forum.org/docs/) for MPI documentation).
-There are many options: [MPICH](https://www.mpich.org/), [MVAPICH](http://mvapich.cse.ohio-state.edu/), [Open MPI](https://www.open-mpi.org/), [Cray MPICH](https://pubs.cray.com/content/S-2529/17.05/xctm-series-programming-environment-user-guide-1705-s-2529/mpt), [Intel MPI](https://software.intel.com/en-us/mpi-library), [IBM Spectrum MPI](https://www.ibm.com/us-en/marketplace/spectrum-mpi), [Microsoft MPI](https://docs.microsoft.com/en-us/message-passing-interface/microsoft-mpi)
-  * On MacOS/Linux, you can also use [Homebrew](https://brew.sh/).
-For instance, to install MPICH: `brew install mpich`
+There are many options: [MPICH](https://www.mpich.org/), [MVAPICH](http://mvapich.cse.ohio-state.edu/), [Open MPI](https://www.open-mpi.org/), [Cray MPICH](https://pubs.cray.com/content/S-2529/17.05/xctm-series-programming-environment-user-guide-1705-s-2529/mpt), [Intel MPI](https://software.intel.com/en-us/mpi-library), [IBM Spectrum MPI](https://www.ibm.com/us-en/marketplace/spectrum-mpi), [Microsoft MPI](https://docs.microsoft.com/en-us/message-passing-interface/microsoft-mpi).
+On MacOS/Linux, you can also use [Homebrew](https://brew.sh/) to install MPI.
+For instance, to install MPICH: `brew install mpich`.
+Optionally, you can use [UPC++](https://bitbucket.org/berkeleylab/upcxx/wiki/Home) instead of MPI.
+However, we recommend MPI in order to get started.
-- If you are running on a single node only, and do not use MPI for communication, you can compile the code with the option `-DTTOR_SHARED`.
-This will comment out the components of the library that depend on MPI.
-You can then compile the code with a standard C++ compiler instead of [mpicxx](https://www.open-mpi.org/doc/v4.0/man1/mpicxx.1.php) for example.
 - The code contains a lot of [assert](https://en.cppreference.com/w/cpp/error/assert) statements.
 In production/benchmark runs, we recommend compiling with the option [-DNDEBUG](https://en.cppreference.com/w/cpp/error/assert).
 This will disable all the assert checks.
 This doesn't disable MPI error checking ; those are always checked.

 Once you have this: